Demographics of atheism: Brazil

 An IBOPE Inteligência survey, commissioned by WIN-Gallup International, conducted from 13 November 2014, to 17 November 2014 found that 2% of Brazil were "convinced atheists."

 Chile

 According to Encuesta Nacional Bicentenario (2019), 10% of those in Chile do not believe in God.

 Colombia

 A Centro Nacional de Consultoría survey, commissioned by WIN-Gallup International, conducted from 1 November 2014, to 7 November 2014, found that 3% of the Colombia were "convinced atheists."

 Ecuador

 A CEDATOS survey, commissioned by WIN-Gallup International, conducted from 31 October 2014, to 20 November 2014, found that 2% of the Ecuador were "convinced atheists."

 Peru

 In a survey by WIN International, carried out with the support of Datum Internacional, 92% of Peruvians expressed their belief in God, while 72% said they considered themselves religious, 20% non-religious and only 3% declared themselves to be atheist.

 Uruguay

 According to a survey by Statista in 2018, 9% of Uruguay were atheists.
+However, the majority of Uruguayans do not adhere to any particular religion, and the country has a strong secular state.
+In 1837, civil marriage was recognized, and in 1861, the state took over the running of public cemeteries.
+In 1907, divorce was legalized, and in 1909, all religious instruction was banned from state schools.